gg2001/cryptozombies/README.md

 # CryptoZombies in a Truffle project

-The smart contracts from the [CryptoZombies](https://cryptozombies.io/) tutorial setup in a [Truffle](https://www.trufflesuite.com/truffle) project.
+The contracts from the [CryptoZombies](https://cryptozombies.io/) tutorial setup in a [Truffle](https://www.trufflesuite.com/truffle) project.
 I've updated some of the contracts to the latest Solidity syntax.

 ## Installation